lilezek/typedoc-ghpages/README.md

 # typedoc-ghpages

-Fix your TypeDoc files for using with Github Webpages.
+Fix your TypeDoc files for its use with Github Webpages.

 ## Usage